chimericdream/worldofpannotia.com/src/_base_classes/cleric.md

           A cleric who chooses the War domain receives the Weapon Focus feat related to his deity's weapon as a bonus feat.
 He also receives the appropriate Martial Weapon Proficiency feat as a bonus feat, if the weapon falls into that category.
       - name: "Aura"
         type: "Ex"
-        desc: "A cleric of a chaotic, evil, good, or lawful deity has a particularly powerful aura corresponding to the deity's alignment (see the _detect evil_ spell for details).
+        desc: "A cleric of a chaotic, evil, good, or lawful deity has a particularly powerful aura corresponding to the deity's alignment (see the {% spell_link detect-evil %} spell for details).
 Clerics who don't worship a specific deity but choose the Chaos, Evil, Good, or Law domain have a similarly powerful aura of the corresponding alignment."
       - name: "Spells"
         type: ""
         desc: |